 An afternoon visit by friends to the chapel at the Mt. of Beatitudes in Israel resulted in a surprising moment with "Majesty."

-Becoming a “witness unto Jesus” is something Jack Hayford says he was privileged to observe in his parents.
-His mother, in particular, taught her children wisdom in ways that shaped them throughout their lives.
-In this tender Mother’s Day tribute, Pastor Jack shares three values instilled in him by his mother’s wisdom.
+Becoming a “witness unto Jesus” is something I was privileged to observe in my parents.
+My mother, in particular, taught us wisdom in ways that shaped us throughout our lives.
+In this Mother’s Day tribute, I share three values instilled in me by my mother’s wisdom.

 Are you ready for the Lord to do something new in your life?
 Something unexpected and out of the ordinary?
 The biblical story of Ruth shows us God’s ways with people who are just like us.
 When facing a crossroad, you and I must decide whether to stay with the status quo or, like Ruth, respond to God’s call to “a new time and place” and choose to follow Him.

 Following a mandate from the Lord to go and pray in Israel, I led a group to build altars in the North, South, East, and West.
 The kingdom principles with which our team built and prayed over these altars of Truth, Life, Worship, and Praise in Israel apply to all of us.

 Have you ever anticipated a promise from the Lord, underwritten by His Word, but then found "there were Canaanites in the land?"
 Be encouraged to let your heart receive that promise and embrace wherever you are right now.
 When we celebrate communion, we are celebrating the grandest altar of all — the Cross of Calvary.

 Father God’s love letter to us is ours to be received every day—in His Word.
 Like a valentine, God’s Word is addressed to us where we live—whatever our current state of difficulty or weakness—and comes with gifts of the Spirit and an inscription: He has adopted, accepted, and chosen each and every one of us.